mk-fg/python-onedrive/README.md

 Note that objects specified on the command-line are implicitly resolved as human-readable paths (which are basically metadata) unless they look like an id.
+This might be undesirable from performance perspective (extra requests) and might be undesirable if non-unique "name" attributes of objects in the same parent folder are used.
 Use "-p" or "-i" ("--path" / "--id") switches to control this explicitly.
 See LiveConnect docs or notes section below for more info on how these work.